 2025 APRiCot Garden ~ We are thrilled to welcome theorist Antonia Majaca, former DAI theory tutor (2018-2020), as guest curator of an open-to-the-public research festival for alumni and friends, developed in dialogue with artist-researcher Bethany Crawford (DAI alumna, 2021).
 Their collaboration brings together DAI alumni ( former tutors and students) in a new constellation, as they engage with the DAI community across multiple platforms throughout the first part of 2025.

 Between 2014 and 2021, DAI explored the potential of creating an experimental third-cycle para-institution alongside its MA program.
 Building on this legacy, APRiCot Garden aims to strengthen the bonds between alumni and their roaming alma mater, demonstrating how educational institutions can foster knowledge communities that extend beyond formal academic structures.
-Through spaces for inquiry, exchange, and collaboration, APRiCot Garden 2025 will culminate in a curated research-festival of one day in Rotterdam (April/May 2025).
+Through spaces for inquiry, exchange, and collaboration, APRiCot Garden 2025 will culminate in a curated research-festival of one day in Rotterdam (Saturday 10 May, 2025).

 Program Structure APRiCot Garden 2025: